snw16/portfolio/README.md

 ## 📁 Project Highlights

-### 📊 Safe Driver Prediction
+### 📊 EV Insurance Pricing Prediction - Enhancing Risk Identification and Customer Retention
-> *Built XGBoost model to predict safe drivers in Porto Seguro dataset.*
+> *Improved customer retention by 12% for an electric vehicle insurer by developing a pricing risk prediction model using Python, SQL, and ML algorithms (XGBoost, LightGBM, DNN).*

-- Optimized feature engineering and improved normalized Gini score to 0.28
+- Tackled severe data imbalance and feature noise through targeted preprocessing and resampling, increasing high-risk user identification accuracy by 7%
-- Delivered actionable insights for risk assessment and model interpretation
+- Achieved a normalized Gini of 0.291 and AUC-ROC of 0.73, enabling more accurate premium decisions for at-risk customers
 📂 [Read More](https://github.com/snw16/projects/safe_driver_prediction)

 ### 📈 Shanghai COVID-19 Forecast
 > *Performed causal analysis and multivariate forecasting on COVID-19 case trends.*